Phineas/lanyard/README.md

     },
     // Below is a custom crafted "spotify" object, which will be null if listening_to_spotify is false "spotify": {
+      // null when a local file is playing
       "track_id": "3kdlVcMVsSkbsUy8eQcBjI",
       "timestamps": {
         "start": 1615529820677,
         "end": 1615530068733
       },
       "song": "Let Go",
+      // null when a local file is playing
       "artist": "Ark Patrol; Veronika Redd",
-      "album_art_url": "https://i.scdn.co/image/ab67616d0000b27364840995fe43bb2ec73a241d",
+      // null when a local file is playing "album_art_url": "https://i.scdn.co/image/ab67616d0000b27364840995fe43bb2ec73a241d",
       "album": "Let Go"
     },